EricaLinaG/Emacsn/README.md

 There is `make test-install` which will make a test install in the test profile.
-This is to make sure what is pushed installs and runs cleanly before updating the stable installation with `make stable-update`.
+This is to make sure what is pushed installs and runs cleanly before updating the stable installation with `make stable~update`.

 ## Easy updates to configurations.